Amsterdam Houses: History

 The Amsterdam Houses were created on land that was once tenement buildings and were created for residents to have a higher standard of living.
 Three playgrounds were built for children of various ages and the development housed a nursery, gymnasium, clinic and a community center.
-With the opening of Lincoln Center in the 1960s, the neighborhood began to gentrify and saw many older residents retaining their apartments with 70% of heads of households over the age of 62.
+With the opening of Lincoln Center in the 1960s, the neighborhood began to gentrify and saw many older residents retaining their apartments; by 2016, 70% of heads of households were over the age of 62.
 The demographics living in this development were initially mixed, as it served to house post-war families in affordable housing.
-Today, mostly black families occupy the Amsterdam Houses.
+By no later than 2004, mostly black families occupied the Amsterdam Houses.